Ackee-Blockchain/trident/documentation/docs/start-fuzzing/writting-fuzz-test/instruction-data.md

 }
 ```

-In this example:
+In the example above:

-1. We use the `get_or_create` method to retrieve an account using its index
+- We retrieved the `owner` account address from the `FuzzAccounts::owner` storage using the generated `self.data.owner.account_id` index.
-2. We then set the account's public key in the instruction data
+- We then set the `owner` account's public key in the instruction data.

 This approach ensures that the instruction data contains valid and meaningful values while still maintaining the benefits of fuzz testing.